Are You Allergic to Nickel?

-You’ll usually see symptoms 6 to 24 hours after you’re exposed.
-They include itching, redness, rash, dry patches, and swelling of the skin, sometimes followed by blisters.
-The blisters may break, leaving crusts and scales.
+You may notice itching, redness, rash, dry patches, and swelling of the skin.
+Sometimes blisters follow.
+They may break, leaving crusts and scales.

-If left untreated, your skin may become dark, leathery, and cracked.
-Usually the rash is only on the part of your skin in direct contact with the nickel.
+If left untreated, your skin may become darker, leathery, and cracked.
+Most likely, the rash is only on the part of your skin in direct contact with the nickel.

 Test and Treatments

-A dermatologist also can do a simple skin patch test.
-The doctor puts tiny amounts of nickel and other allergens on patches, which are applied to your upper back.
+A dermatologist also can give you a skin patch test.
+She’ll put tiny amounts of nickel and other allergens on patches, and put them on your upper back.
 The patches must stay on for 48 hours.
-If you are allergic to nickel, your skin will likely show a reaction after 48 hours.
+If you're allergic to nickel, your skin will likely show a reaction after that amount of time.
 In some cases, you'll need more tests.

 The most important thing you can do is avoid contact with objects that can cause a reaction.
-For mild symptoms, a hydrocortisone cream and antihistamine pills you can buy at the drug store may help.
+For mild symptoms, a hydrocortisone cream and antihistamine pills you can buy at the drugstore may help.

 For more severe symptoms, you doctor may prescribe a steroid cream or a drug that works on your immune system.
 If your symptoms are very severe, your treatment may also include steroids that you take by mouth and antihistamine pills.